digitalsouth/digitalsouth.github.io/collections/_scholars/matthew_turi.md

 image_filename: nan
 image_title: nan
 ---
-Matthew Turi is the Manuscripts Reference Librarian in the Manuscripts Department at the University of North Carolina at Chapel Hill.
+Matthew Turi is the Manuscripts Reference Librarian at the University Libraries.
 Prior to coming to UNC, he worked for the North Carolina State Historical Records Advisory Board.
-His scholarly interest focuses on scholarly use of manuscript and archival materials.
-He holds an MSLS from SILS
+His academic interest focuses on scholarly use of manuscript and archival materials.
+He holds an MSLS from UNC's School of Information and Library Science.